Weston content protection

 the surface already has a protected surface associated

-Content protection interface to a wl_surface
+content protection interface to a wl_surface

 An additional interface to a wl_surface object, which allows a client to request the minimum level of content-protection, request to change the visibility of their contents, and receive notifications about changes in content-protection.